StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 `<my_install_location>/var/log/sync/`

-This directory contains two log files for each synchronization:
+There are two log files for each synchronization:

-* `exttopo.<DataSource_name>.log` contains information about ID extraction and the building of an external topology.
+1. `exttopo.<DataSource_name>.log` contains information about ID extraction and the building of an external topology.
 Messages will be logged here when:
   * ID extractor errors.
   * Relations connected to a non-existing component.
   * ???
 When the synchronization is slow it will discard messages.

-* `sync.<Synchronization_name>.log` contains information about mapping, templates and merging.
+2. `sync.<Synchronization_name>.log` contains information about mapping, templates and merging.
 Messages will be logged here when:
   * Template/mapping function errors.
   * Component types that do not have a mapping